Shop

 Where there's smoke, there's fire.
 The hottest new barrels in beer.

 Used mezcal barrels have become more plentiful in recent years.
-As reported in the New York Times article “If You Sell ‘Oaxaca in a Bottle,’ What Happens to Oaxaca?“, more than $413 million worth of mezcal was produced in 2020 compared to $350 million in 2019, according to Mexico’s mezcal regulatory council Consejo Regulador del Mezcal.
+As reported in the New York Times article “If You Sell ‘Oaxaca in a Bottle,’ What Happens to Oaxaca?“, more than $413 million worth of mezcal was produced in 2020 compared to $350 million in 2019, according to Mexico’s mezcal regulatory council, Consejo Regulador del Mezcal.
 Resourceful brewers are putting some of those mezcal barrels to good use by aging a variety of beer styles.

 What Exactly Is Mezcal?
 And How Is It Different from Tequila?

-Before we dive into mezcal barrels, let’s briefly study the spirit.Mezcal is a distilled spirit made from agave, a succulent plant that grows wild and cultivated in various regions of Mexico.
+Mezcal is a distilled spirit made from the agave plant, a succulent native to and cultivated in various regions of Mexico.

 What’s the difference between tequila and mezcal?
 Far more popular and well known, tequila is a type of mezcal that can only be made from Webster blue agave.